ygparklab/Interneuronal-ev-network/README.md

   - Negative: Mark the patch as negative.

 * Training Workflow
+  - Note that training process here is only for supporting the ground-truth labeling process, and trained model is not used for the final classification result.
   - Classify ~10-20 cells using Image → Next and mark as Positive or Negative.
   - Train the model using File → Train.
   - Classify unsure patches using Image → Next Unsure.